BrownieO/Conlang-notes/Grammar/Pronouns/interrogative.md

 # Interrogative pronouns
 Interrogative pronouns are used to ask questions.
-If you affix one, place it at the end of the sentence.
+If you affix one of these pronouns, place it at the end of the sentence.

 In Balkeon, the "wh-" questions are:
 <table>